'Grand Theft Auto' Parent Company Gets Temporary Injunction Against Cheat Seller

 Grand Theft Auto Online is a blast until you run into an invincible player with an unlimited supply of heat-seeking rockets.
 Video games will always have cheaters, but there’s something different about encountering them in a game like GTA Online, where it can feel like the only way to deal with them is to log off.

-As first spotted by Reuters, Take-Two Interactive, Grand Theft Auto's publisher, doesn’t like cheaters either and has taken steps to shut them down.
+As first spotted by Reuters, Take-Two Interactive, the parent company of Grand Theft Auto's publisher Rockstar Games, doesn’t like cheaters either and has taken steps to shut them down.
 A federal judge granted Take-Two interactive a temporary injunction against David Zipperer on August 16, telling Zipperer he could no longer manufacture or sell cheats designed for GTA Online.
 Zipperer is the guy behind the popular Menyoo and Absolute hacking programs.

 The injunction is part of an ongoing lawsuit Take-Two first filed on March 23 against Zipperer, alleging that he violated its copyright by creating the cheat programs.
 “These alterations are intended to and do allow users to cheat while playing Take-Two’s games, both to (a) create benefits for themselves within the game that they have not purchased or earned, or (b) to alter the games of other players in the same gaming session without authorization,” Take-Two said in its initial filing.